What Do Veterinary Assistant or Laboratory Animal Caretaker Do?

 Veterinary Assistants and Laboratory Animal Caretakers who work in Massachusetts, Maine, or Alaska, make the highest salaries.

-How much do Veterinary Assistants and Laboratory Animal Caretakers make in different U.S. states?
+Below is a list of the median annual salaries for Veterinary Assistants and Laboratory Animal Caretakers in different U.S. states.

 State | Annual Mean Salary |